zengzhi2015/Udacity-MLND/Capstone/Report.md

 ### 2.1.
 Data Exploration

 The SVHN dataset contains three datasets.
 The first one is a training dataset, the second one is a testing dataset, and the last one is called the extra dataset which is much larger and contains relatively simple samples.
 Each dataset is further divided into two parts.
 The first part is a dataset contains images of single digits.
-The following is a visualization of dataset samples.
+Figure 1 is a visualization of dataset samples.
 It can be seen that many samples are not so clear or highly blurred.
 A few samples are occluded partially.

-![alt text][image1]

-Figure 1.
-Sample images of single digits.
+![Sample images of single digits.][image1]

 The second part consists of images containing full house numbers.
 All images are in RGB color space.
 The size of a single digit image is 32x32 pixels, while that of whole number images varies greatly.
 In addition, not all samples are well allocated.
 The digits of a number may aline vertically, horizontally, or neither.
-Following are some examples:

-![alt text][image2]

-Figure 2.
-Whole number images.
+Figure 2. shows some examples:

+![Whole number images.][image2]

 I also provide a statistics of the SVHN dataset.
 In detail, I first count the number of each type of digits and draw the distribution in the form of the histogram.

-![alt text][image3]
+See Figure 3 and 4.

-Figure 3.
-Statistics of the training dataset
+![Statistics of the training dataset][image3]

-![alt text][image4]

-Figure 4.
-Statistics of the extra dataset
+![Statistics of the extra dataset][image4]

 It can be observed that the number of samples in each class is roughly equal.
 This indicates a roughly balanced dataset.